TinyBlueRobots/MongoDBQ/README.md

 var mongoDBQ = new MongoDBQ<TestData>(collection, 5, TimeSpan.FromSeconds(5), TimeSpan.FromMinutes(1));
 while (true)
   {
-    var messages = await mongoDBQ.Dequeue(10);
+    var message = await mongoDBQ.Dequeue(10);
-    //Sleep if there are no messages?
+    //Sleep if message is null?
-    foreach (var message in messages)
-      {
     try
       {
         //do something with message.Body
         await mongoDBQ.Complete(message); //mark as completed
       }

       catch (System.Exception)
       {
-              //we'll backoff and retry this later
+        //Backoff and retry it later
         message.ScheduledEnqueueTime = DateTime.UtcNow.AddMinutes(5);
         await mongoDBQ.Fail(message);
         //this makes the message available for retry, alternatively use mongoDBQ.Delete(message) if this is terminal }
-      }
   }
 ```